Ranj8521Kumar/Resume_Tracker/README.md

 ### Viewing Analytics

+#### Using Chrome Extension
 1. Click on the Smart Resume Tracker extension icon
 2. Click "Go to Dashboard"
 3. View detailed analytics for all your resume links

+#### Using Mobile App
+1. Open the Smart Resume Tracker mobile app
+2. Tap on "View Dashboard" on the home screen
+3. View detailed analytics including view counts and timestamps for all your resume links

 ## Deployment

+### Backend Deployment

 The backend is deployed on Render.com.
 To deploy your own instance: